turtllee59/invisible-disability-mapper/README.md

 # Invisible Disability Mapper

-*An accessibility-focused web application designed to help neurodivergent individuals navigate public spaces with confidence.*
+*An accessibility-focused web app empowering neurodivergent individuals—and anyone who benefits from sensory-aware spaces—to navigate public environments with confidence and ease.*

 🌐 **[Try the Live Application](https://invisible-disability-mapper.vercel.app)** 🌐

 ## Project Overview

-I created this web application to help people with invisible disabilities make informed decisions about where to go.
-Traditional accessibility tools often focus on physical barriers, but sensory challenges like noise levels, lighting, and crowd density are also important to consider for many.
+I created Invisible Disability Mapper to help people with invisible disabilities make informed decisions about where to go.
+Navigating public spaces can be challenging due to factors like sensory overload, social challenges, and fatigue management.
+This app helps address those issues by using community-driven insights, empowering users to approach environments with confidence and support.

-This project combines interactive mapping technology with user-generated accessibility reviews, specifically designed with neurodivergent-friendly UI principles in mind.
+This project combines interactive mapping technology with user-generated accessibility reviews, specifically designed with neurodivergent-friendly and sensory aware UI principles in mind.

 ## Key Features

 ### Neurodivergent-Friendly Design
-- **Calming color palette**: Sage green theme (#9CAF88) to reduce visual stress
+- **Calming color palette**: Sage green theme (#9CAF88) to create a calm UI.
-- **Clear navigation**: Simple, intuitive interface with minimal cognitive load
+- **Clear navigation**: Simple, intuitive interface
 - **Accessible typography**: Courier New font for improved readability
-- **Gentle gradients**: Subtle visual elements that don't overwhelm
+- **Gentle gradients**: Subtle visual elements that enhance interface without extra distraction

 ### Sensory Challenge Rating System
-Instead of traditional accessibility ratings, I implemented **7 specialized sliders** that matter most to neurodivergent individuals:
+I implemented **7 specialized sliders** that matter most to neurodivergent individuals:
-- **Noise Level** (1-10): How loud/overwhelming the environment is
+- **Sensory Overload** (1-5): How manageable sensory input is (e.g. lights, sounds, smells).
+Higher scores indicate a calmer, more comfortable environment.
-- **Lighting Quality** (1-10): Harshness vs. comfortable lighting
+- **Cognitive and Mental Fatigue** (1-5): How mentally demanding an environment is.
+Higher scores would indicate lower fatigue and easier cognitive processing.
-- **Crowd Density** (1-10): How busy/crowded the space gets
+- **Pain and Physical Limitations** (1-5): Degree to which physical barriers or discomfort affect the accessibility of a location.
+Higher scores indicate that a space is easier to navigate physically.
-- **Sensory Overload Risk** (1-10): Overall sensory intensity
+- **Social Challenges** (1-5): Levels of social interaction required.
+Higher scores indicate more calm and supportive social environments.
-- **Social Interaction Required** (1-10): How much social engagement is expected
+- **Emotional/Mental Health** (1-5): How the environment affects stress, anxiety, or emotional well-being.
+Higher scores mean a more supportive experience.
-- **Predictability** (1-10): How routine/structured the environment is
+- **Healthcare and Accommodation** (1-5): Availability of accommodations, support staff, or resources.
+Higher scores indicate better access and support.
-- **Flexibility** (1-10): How accommodating staff/environment is to different needs
+- **Fatigue Management** (1-5): How easily users can rest, pace themselves, and manage energy in the location.
+Higher scores would indicate better fatigue management.

 ### Interactive Mapping
 - **Real-time location search** using Geoapify API